99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

   With Cognito user pools, or OIDC auth.
 - you can add sign-up and sign-in to mobile and web apps and it also offers a user directory so
   user accounts can be created directly within the user pool.
 Users also have the ability to reset their passwords
-- You can add social identity providers (IdPs) (SPID), are based on OpenID, they reqire the "Client ID" & "client Secret" to work!!
+- You can add social identity providers (IdPs) (SPID), are based on OpenID, they reqire the "Client ID" & "client Secret" to work
 - Is returned for the user to provide a set of temporary, limited-privilege AWS credentials: Cognito ID

 Cognito Identity pools (federated identities):